utopia-php/orchestration/README.md

 - ### Executing a command in a running container

-    This method executes a command in a already running container and returns a boolean value indicating if the command was executed successfully.
+    This method executes a command in an already running container and returns a boolean value indicating if the command was executed successfully.

     ```php
     $stdout = '';